ianhomer/try-kotlin/README.md

-# Java Exercise
+# Try Kotlin

-Exercise to help learn and demonstrate features in Java.
+Exercise to help learn and demonstrate features in Kotlin.

 # Run it